 WHS offers either Fire-Related Testing for wildfires and structural fires to analyze combustion by-products such as char, black carbon/soot, and ash in fire residues.
 This test provides valuable information about the extent of damage caused by fires in residential, industrial, or wildfire locations.
 The results can be used for cleaning assessment and insurance claims purposes, helping clients make informed decisions about their next steps.

-WHS Approach
+WHS APPROACH

 Note - Levels 2, 3 and 4 offer analysis using the best analytical methods for confirmatory presence of all the analytes of interest (including soot confirmatory analysis based on ASTM D6602).